IainJackson90/pp4-holiday-dreams/README.md

 - Allow a user to create an account
 - Let a user log In or Log out
 - Let a create a post
-- Let the user have full CRUD functionality of there own posts
+- Let the user have full CRUD functionality of their own posts
 - Let the user comment on like another user post
-- Let the user have full CRUD functionality of there own comments
+- Let the user have full CRUD functionality of their own comments
-- The user will be able to sing up for a news letter as well be entered into a draw
+- The user will be able to sign up for a newsletter as well be entered into a draw

 ## Structure